The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 ## Initial server setup

-There is 2 aspects to the inital server setup;
+There is 2 aspects to the inital server setup - both only need to be run once;

 ### Data disk setup